riga/jclass/README.md

 Advanced JavaScript Inheritance with private members based on Jon Resig's Inheritance Class

-Note: Properly working version with docu coming on May 20./21.
+Note: Docu coming in progress (May 21.)